calculix/CalculiX-Examples/NonLinear/Rohrknie/README.md

  2. Creating a single file from the displacement history and the force history using the `join` shell command.
  3. Running Gnuplot with the command file [df.gpl](df.gpl).

 The force-displacement plot is heavily non-linear because of the severe changes of the section moment of inertia due to ovalization.
+The displacement range for which convergence of the solver can be obtained depends on the element type and the mesh density.
+Here we use C3D20R elements.

  <img src="Refs/df-solid.png" title="Force-displacement plot">